turbot/guardrails-samples/baselines/getting_started/aws/aws_check_s3/README.md

 Some of these policies overlap with other baselines.

 The advantage of setting up of each baseline in their own Smart Folder prevents conflicting with the policy settings created by other baselines.

+This baseline will not attach to a resource and will need to be done manually using the Turbot UI.

 ## Requirements